 There’s plenty of ways to get cannabinoids into the body, and though CBD oil is incredibly common, it’s far from the most efficient method.
 CBD has a low rate of bioavailability, which means that our bodies don’t like to absorb it.
 When you consume CBD orally, most of those good cannabinoids you want disappear before ever reaching your bloodstream.

-Order an Elon Starter Kit today, and see for yourself how sublime CBD can be!
+Order a Starter Bundle today, and see for yourself how sublime CBD can be!